 The European Commission believes that “lobbying is a legitimate part of the democratic system, regardless of whether it is carried out by individual citizens or companies, civil society organisations and other interest groups or firms working on behalf of third parties (public affairs professionals, think-tanks and lawyers).”
 Hence, lobbying deserves a better reputation and thank goodness lobbying exists in the way it does in Brussels – essentially free of corruption and where what you know, is more important than who you know.
 In Brussels the force of rational argument and a compelling story will generally win the day; while In Beijing you cannot do anything without Communist Party connections; and in Washington DC what really counts is how much money is raised through Political Action Committees.

 Transparency International recently calculated a conservative estimate for the number of Brussels lobbyists as 25,000.
 Many of these lobbyists work for public affairs consultancies and law firms.
-According to the Transparency Register there are 279 EU public affairs consultancies and 58 law firms with Brussels offices who interact with EU institutions.
+According to the Transparency Register there are almost 300 EU public affairs consultancies and 60 law firms with Brussels offices who interact with EU institutions.
 Some in-house practitioners outsource half of their workload to outside firms, so the ethics, professionalism and know-how of their advisors are key to how a public affairs team — and an entire organisation — are perceived by the EU institutions and important stakeholders.
 Choosing the Best in Brussels is therefore a critical decision for any organisation with important reputational, regulatory and political implications.

-Although great work is carried out across the sector around 60 firms really drive best practice.
+Although great work is carried out across the sector less than 100 firms really drive best practice and the market.
 BestinBrussels.eu examines the Brussels market and the leading consultancies and law firms, hereafter often referred to collectively as ‘firms’.

 BestinBrussels.eu was first published as a report, downloadable e-book and website in February 2019.
 The second edition was published in March 2020.
-The third edition will be published in February 2021 and this fourth edition is published now in March 2022.
+The third edition was published in February 2021 and this fourth edition is published now in March 2022.